 It is actually very simple, just go to the Ticket Request Queue Page, and leave a comment asking to be assigned to a Theme from the Theme Review Trac Queue.
 Be sure to include your wordpress.org username with your request, so that a ticket can be assigned to you.
 For more details, check out how to join WPTRT.

 Nisha Singh is a WordPress theme reviewer at the official WordPress theme directory.
 She works as part of the WPoets team at AmiWorks where she tests the quality of the themes.
-You can follow her on Twitter and Facebook.
 Check out more interviews on QOT.
 This interview was done on Sep 17, 2012.